sduclassroom/splab3/README.md

 ## splab3 - pipeline

 ### Aim
-- To master basic i/o redirection system calls
+- Learn to build a pipeline of processes using various system calls.

 ### Task